Lyme Disease Vaccines 2023

 October 10, 2022 - It is estimated that 476,000 people in the U.S. and 130,000 people in Europe are impacted by Lyme disease each year.

-April 26, 2022 - Juan Carlos Jaramillo, M.D., Chief Medical Officer of Valneva, said, "Lyme disease affects all age groups, but with their affinity for being active outdoors, the pediatric population is at the greatest risk of Lyme disease.
+April 26, 2022 - Juan Carlos Jaramillo, M.D., Chief Medical Officer of Valneva, said, "Lyme disease affects all age groups, but with their affinity for being active outdoors, the pediatric population is at the greatest risk of it.
 Therefore, these first pediatric results are significant and support the inclusion of pediatric participants in our planned Phase 3 trial.
-In partnership with Pfizer, we are excited to further investigate our VLA15 vaccine candidate, which will hopefully help protect both adults and children against Lyme disease."
+In partnership with Pfizer, we are excited to investigate further our VLA15 vaccine candidate, which will hopefully help protect adults and children against Lyme disease."

 April 19, 2022 - A recent Michigan State University study found a 43% increase in ticks submitted for disease testing since March 2021.

 April 13, 2022 - The U.K. stated that 'European studies estimate 1-5% of tick bites can lead to Lyme disease.
 On average, between 2.5–and 5.1% of ticks are infected in England and Wales, although this range can fluctuate in different areas and across years.

 March 15, 2022 - Tufts University announced that when people are exposed to Lyme bacteria, the potential host produces a substance the bacteria use to grow.
 The investigators believe a testing mechanism that detects these autoantibodies could be the fastest and most accurate way to test for Lyme disease.